Here are all the winners from the 2024 Grammys – rolling list

 Falu & Gaurav Shah (ft.
 PM Narendra Modi) – ‘Abundance In Millets’

 Béla Fleck, Edgar Meyer & Zakir Hussain ft.
-Rakesh Chaurasia – ‘Pashto’
+Rakesh Chaurasia – ‘Pashto’ – winner

 Ibrahim Maalouf ft.
 Cimafunk & Tank and the Bangas – ‘Todo Colores’